 “I just bought two cases of caviar off the back of a truck.
 I’m pretty sure it’s from Russia; I need to keep it cold.”

 For me, caviar was love at first bite.
 The autumn months of 1972 were punctuated with meals of little buttery black beads on scrambled eggs, on potatoes, on buttered noodles, on crackers with sour cream, and on little buckwheat blinis I bought at Zabar’s.

-It’s been nearly 50 years since my it-fell-off-the-back-of-a-truck caper and I still relish caviar.
-Yet not one bite has ever tasted as wonderfully thrilling nor as exotically dangerous as the Beluga I ate in my West 75th Street apartment in New York during the last months of that summer so long ago.
+It’s been nearly 50 years since my “it-fell-off-the-back-of-a-truck” caper and I still relish caviar.
+Yet not one bite has ever tasted quite as wonderfully thrilling nor as exotically dangerous as the Beluga I ate in my West 75th Street studio so very long ago.